Debt Camel

 You may have heard that you can make an affordability complaint about car finance.
 Quite a lot of these are being won, especially if the interest rate was high.

-But the complaints aren’t fast and you have to keep on paying the car finance while they go through.
+But these complaints aren’t speedy and you have to keep on paying the car finance while they go through.
 They are often rejected by the lender so they have to go to the Ombudsman.

-So if you can’t pay the car finance at the moment, making an affordability complaint won’t normally solve your immediate problem.
+So if you can’t pay the car finance at the moment, making an affordability complaint doesn’t solve your immediate problem.
+You still have to choose one of the options discussed in this article and also make an affordability complaint.

 Unsure?
 Get help from a debt adviser